cenk1cenk2/docker-softether-vpnsrv/README.md

 ### Ports

-Default ports that SoftEtherVPN server functions on is as follows.
+The default ports that the SoftEtherVPN server functions on are as follows.

 ```yaml
 - 1443:1443/tcp # softether